VNG-Realisatie/nlx/docs/docs/try-nlx/management/getting-up-and-running.md

 docker-compose up -d
 ```

-This will start [Dex](https://github.com/dexidp/dex) (Identity Provider), ETCD and the required NLX components.
+This will start [Dex](https://github.com/dexidp/dex) (Identity Provider), PostgreSQL and the required NLX components.

 The NLX components are configured using environment variables which in this guide are set in `docker-compose.yml`